-In the remainder of the paper, I will first briefly sketch how the equation of welfare with individual choice can be interpreted as an attempt to reduce the tension between talking about welfare and being scientific, and how different economists questioned this equation and drew different consequences from this questioning.
+between talking about welfare and being scientific, and how different economists questioned this equation and drew different consequences from this questioning.
 Then, I will review three approaches in economics which have recently re-opened the question of the definition of well-being, and which use insights or methods from psychology to try and answer this question.
 For each approach, I will first describe how they use insights from psychology to support their approach to well-being and whether the approach yields potential for paternalism.
 I will then show where they make use of personal judgement and where they make a normative choice when using psychology to support their approach to well-being.

-1 Individual choice and the definition of welfare
+2 Individual choice and the definition of welfare

-1.1 The equation of welfare with individual choice as the result of an attempt to scientifically talk about welfare to help social improvement" (Pigou 1932, I.I.1) and sets out to define welfare, while maintaining at the same time that economics "is a positive science, of what is and tends to be, not a normative science of what ought to be" (Pigou 1932, I.I.2).
+2.1 The equation of welfare with individual choice as the result of an attempt to scientifically talk about welfare

+As the will of some economists to resemble natural scientists increased, a tension arose between this ideal and the economists' capacity to make recommendations to foster social progress.
+The position of Pigou illustrates this tension, since in The Economics of Welfare he states that the "main motive of economic study is to help social improvement" (Pigou 1932, I.I.1) and sets out to define welfare, while maintaining at the same time that economics "is a positive science, of what is and tends to be, not a normative science of what ought to be" (Pigou 1932, I.I.2).
 Pigovian welfare economics "represented an attempt to argue scientifically about welfare" (Backhouse 2009).
 In this attempt, Pigou limited the object of economic analysis to economic welfare and used it as an approximation for total welfare.
-He defined economic welfare as 'that group of satisfactions and dissatisfactions which can be brought into relation with a money measure' (Pigou 1932, para I.II.1).
+He defined economic welfare as 'that group of satisfactions and dissatisfactions which can be brought into relation with a money measure' (Pigou 1932, para I.II.1) .
 It was precisely the availability of this money measure which constituted the advantage of concentrating on economic welfare: the 'measuring rod of money' was a mean for quantification, and therefore considered a gage of scientificity (Pigou 1932, para I.I.5).
 To legitimate the focus on economic welfare, Pigou argued that it could in general be used as a proxy for total welfare: 'the effect of an economic cause upon economic welfare will hold good also of the effects on total welfare' (Pigou 1912: 11).
 At the same time, Pigou bases his definition of (economic) welfare on individual satisfactions.
 In addition, to be able to say that the satisfactions which constitute economic welfare could be measured by money, Pigou needed to assume that economic agents could correctly anticipate those satisfactions and express them in prices on the market (Pigou 1932, sec.
 I.II).
 Individual autonomous choices were taken as the basis to define welfare.